Crqck3d/Ansible_Kubernetes/README.md

 #### On your computer

-You need to add this lines to the end of the "/etc/ansible/hosts" file, don't forget to edit the IPs.
+First, you must edit the `hosts.ini` file with the IPs of your servers.
 ```
 [Master]
 master ansible_host=xxx.xxx.xxx.xxx

-[Worker]
+[Nodes]
-worker_1 ansible_host=xxx.xxx.xxx.xxx
+node-1 ansible_host=xxx.xxx.xxx.xxx
-worker_2 ansible_host=xxx.xxx.xxx.xxx
+node-2 ansible_host=xxx.xxx.xxx.xxx

-[all:vars]
-ansible_python_interpreter=/usr/bin/python3
 ```

 Then transfer your user's ssh key to all servers :